Zastava CZ99: KSN Golan

 Israeli clone of the CZ99, with rights being purchased after Zastava halted production.

 Though the Golan lacks the CZ99's loaded chamber indicator and has a shorter slide and barrel, different grips, and other minor cosmetic variations from the CZ99, it is virtually identical in internal design, and some parts are interchangeable between the two.

 Tressitu TZ99

 South African clone of the CZ99.

 In the early 1990s South African company Tressitu entered into a licensing agreement with Crvena Zastava to produce a licensed copy named the TZ99, offered in both 9×19mm and .40 S&W.

 The TZ99 was only produced for a short period before the company went out of business in the mid-1990s.
 A number of TZ99s stored from the dissolution were imported to the US in the mid-2000s.

 Adoption

-The CZ99 replaced the outdated Zastava M57 in Yugoslavian military service because of its many new features, such as a fully chromed barrel, tritium night sights, an indicator for the last three rounds remaining in the magazine and a loaded chamber indicator.
+The CZ99 replace the outdated Zastava M57 in Yugoslavian military service because of its many new features, such as a fully chromed barrel, tritium night sights, an indicator for the last three rounds remaining in the magazine and a loaded chamber indicator.

 The CZ99 is still used in military and police service throughout the Balkans.